marouenbg/ACHR.cu/paper/paper.md

 conditions and environments as a tool for the support of wet-lab experiment or to generate hypotheses about the functioning of its subsystems.
 Among the many biological layers, metabolism is the most amenable to modeling because it is directly related to key biological functions and is the support for several drugs targets, in addition to the largely available public data resources that document several metabolites and their abundances.
-As a biotechnological application, the metabolic modeling of ethanol-producing bacteria allows finding key interventions (such as substrate optimization) that allow increasing the yield in the bioreactor, thereby its efficiency.
+As a biotechnological application, the metabolic modeling of ethanol-producing bacteria allows finding key interventions (such as substrate optimization) that would enable increasing the yield in the bioreactor, thereby its efficiency [@o2015using].

 Recently, high-throughput technologies allowed to generate a large amount of biological data that enabled more complex modeling of biological systems.
 As models grew in size, the tools used for their analysis have to be appropriately scaled to include the use of parallel software.

 A tool of choice for the analysis of metabolic models is the sampling of the space of their possible phenotypes.
 Instead of considering one specific biological function of interest, sampling is an unbiased tool for metabolic modeling.
 As models grow in size, sampling became expensive both in time and computational resources.
-To make sampling more accessible in the modeler ´s toolbox, I suggest ACHR.cu which is a CUDA based implementation of the sampling algorithm ACHR.
+To make sampling more accessible in the modeler´s toolbox, I present ACHR.cu which is a CUDA-based [@nickolls2008scalable] implementation of the sampling algorithm ACHR [@kaufman1998direction].

 # Results

-Mathematically, metabolic models are networks of metabolites involved in reactions and are formulated as linear programs.
+Mathematically, metabolic models are networks of metabolites involved in reactions and are formulated as linear programs [@o2015using].
 The solution of the linear program allows finding flux distributions in the network that achieve the objective function of interest.
 ACHR allows obtaining flux distribution for each reaction under the conditions of optimality.

 The sampling of the solution space of metabolic models is a two-step process:

 ## Generation of warmup points

 The first step of sampling the solution space of metabolic networks involves the generation of warmup points that are solutions of the metabolic model's linear program.
 The sampling
 MCMC chain starts from those solutions to explore the solution space.
-The generation of p warmup points corresponds to flux variability analysis (FVA) solutions for the first p < 2n points, with n the number of reactions in the network, and corresponds to randomly generated solutions generated through a random objective vector c for the p > 2n points.
+The generation of p warmup points corresponds to flux variability analysis (FVA) [@mahadevan2003effects] solutions for the first p < 2n points, with n the number of reactions in the network, and corresponds to randomly generated solutions generated through a random objective vector c for the p > 2n points.

 The generation of warmup points is a time-consuming process and requires the use of more than one core in parallel.
 The distribution of the points to generate among the c cores of the computer is often performed through static balancing; which means that each core gets p/c points to generate.
-Nevertheless, the formulation of the problem induces a significant imbalance in the distribution of work, meaning that the workers will not converge at the same time which slows down the overall process.
-I showed previously that FVA is imbalanced especially with metabolism-expression models.
+Nevertheless, the formulation of the problem induces a significant imbalance in the distribution of work, suggesting that the workers will not converge at the same time which slows down the overall process.
+I showed previously that FVA is imbalanced, especially with metabolism-expression models [@guebila2018dynamic].
 In this case, the generation of warmup points through random c vectors of objective coefficients is yet another factor to favor the imbalance between the points to generate.

-To remediate to this issue, dynamic loading balancing implemented through the OpenMP parallel library in C allows assigning fewer points to workers that required more time to solve previous chunks.
+To remediate to this issue, dynamic loading balancing implemented through the OpenMP parallel library in C [@dagum1998openmp] allows assigning fewer points to workers that required more time to solve previous chunks.
 In the end, the workers converge at the same time.
 Below, I report the run times of the generation of warmup points in MATLAB (CreateWarmupMATLAB) and through a hybrid MPI/OpenMP implementation (CreateWarmupVF), both for the generation of 30,000 warmup points.
 Since the original implementation in MATLAB does not support parallelism, I reported the run times for the sequential version below.
 The run times can be divided by the number of cores to get the times (at best) for a parallel run.
-The experiments are the average of 3 trials in every setting in seconds.
+The experiments are the average of three trials in every setting in seconds.

 | Model         | CreateWarmupMATLAB | CreateWarmupVF  |CreateWarmupVF  |CreateWarmupVF |CreateWarmupVF |CreateWarmupVF |CreateWarmupVF |
 | ------------- |:------------------:| ---------------:|----------------|---|-------|---|---|